Hiring B2B Sales Talent for 2025 Year-End Growth

 Alignment is everything.
 According to a report by the Revenue Marketing Alliance, 56% of companies with aligned sales and marketing functions meet their revenue targets, and an additional 19% exceed them.
 If you're seeing finger-pointing between sales and marketing or frustrated customer success teams dealing with unrealistic client expectations, you’re not alone.
 But you are at risk of not meeting your goals.

 The good news?
-2025 is your chance to reset.
+You can still reset as you push toward the end of the year.
 Let’s explore what it takes to build a sales team that hits its numbers and drives sustainable growth.

 The Talent Gap might be your biggest challenge